iankronquist/zeta/README.md

 - No distinction between statements and expression, everything is an expression, as in LISP

 - Functional constructs such as map and foreach

+- A module system

+- An easy to use canvas library to render simple 2D graphics

 I've chosen to implement the VM core in pure C, for the following reasons: